OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 ### Q. I made new changes during my PR after I already generated the changefile/I made a mistake while generating the changefile!
 How can I edit it?

 You can manually edit the changefile- it's actually just a JSON file.
 Locate your changefile under the [change](./change) directory.
+If you're having trouble finding your changefile, try searching the directory in your IDE for your change description or going through your branch's commit history for the changefile you had committed.